MicrosoftDocs/powerbi-docs/articles/powerbi-mobile-offline-android.md

    ms.topic="article"
    ms.tgt_pltfrm="NA"
    ms.workload="powerbi"
-   ms.date="03/02/2016"
+   ms.date="03/04/2016"
    ms.author="maggies"/>

-# View your data offline in the Power BI for Android app
+# View your data offline in the Power BI mobile apps

 One advantage of viewing Power BI in a mobile app rather than in a mobile browser is that you can see your data even when you're not connected to a network.
 By default, Power BI refreshes the data frequently so you get up-to-date answers to your business questions any time, even while commuting or roaming.

-## Data access while offline
+## Data access while you're offline

-While you're offline, you have access to and can interact with all of the dashboards in your **My Workspace**, as well as to any dashboard you've accessed previously from the mobile app.
+While you're offline, you have access to and can interact with all of the dashboards in your **My Workspace**, as well as any dashboard you've accessed previously from the mobile app.

 You also have read-only access to any Power BI reports you've accessed previously from the mobile app.
 You can see the full report, but not filter, cross-filter, sort, or use slicers on it.

-Power BI runs a scheduled refresh process every two hours, to make sure that the data is up to date when you view it offline, even if you didn't manually refresh it or view it before going offline.
-If you don't want Power BI to run the scheduled refresh, for example to avoid network usage, you can turn in off.
+Power BI runs a scheduled refresh process every two hours while you're online.
+That way, when you view it offline the data is as up-to-date as possible, even if you didn't manually refresh it or view it before going offline.

+You can turn off scheduled refresh, for example to avoid network usage.
 Check the settings on your device.

 ## Offline indicators